ovn-org/ovn-kubernetes/go-controller/README.md

 make
 ```

-Then find the executable here : go-controller/_output/go/bin/ovnkube
+Then find the executables here : go-controller/_output/go/bin/

 'ovnkube' is the single all-in-one executable useful for deploying the ovn cni plugin for a kubernetes deployment

+'ovn-k8s-cni-overlay' is the cni executable to be planted under /opt/cni/bin so that it can be invoked for each pod event

 ### Usage